Loki-101/databases/README.md

 # A template for modular, secure databases via a compose stack
-This repository provides Docker Compose configurations for setting up secure, modular databases using MariaDB, MongoDB, Redis, and PostgreSQL with SSL/TLS, managed by Adminer.
+This repository provides Docker Compose configurations for setting up secure, modular databases using MariaDB, MongoDB, Redis, and PostgreSQL with SSL/TLS, managed by WhoDB.
 Feel free to make a PR or open an issue if any information has gotten out of data or is not correct.
 As of yet, not all of these services been tested in production as defined by this compose file.

 If there is a database not listen here that is popular enough that you think others would benefit from it being added to the template, feel free to make an issue and ask for it to be added.

 ## Prerequisites

-- Docker and Docker Compose installed on your system
+- Docker or Podman and Docker or Podman Compose installed on your system
 - (optional - only if you are going to rely on the guide below for generating certificates) - A domain added to Cloudflare

 The `docker-compose.yml` includes services configured as follows: